firebase/firebase-js-sdk/.changeset/rich-birds-wink.md

 ---
 '@firebase/firestore': minor
 ---

-Field tranforms performed within a write no longer count as additional operations.
-However, a field transform on its own still counts as an operation.
+A write to a document that contains field transforms is no longer split into separate operations.
+This reduces the number of writes that the backend performs.